tibetiroka/project-MCM/src/main/resources/extract/README.md

 #### **Via the McLeodMassacre.zip file**

 1. Go to the [releases](https://github.com/DartProductions/project-MCM/releases), and choose the version you want to install.
-We recommend to use the latest stable release.
+We recommend using the latest stable release.

 2. Download the file and extract it to any location on your machine.